alexasterisk/objecat/README.md

 </div>
 <div>&nbsp;</div>

-Objecat is a very simple library coming with only two functions and one variable.
+Objecat is a very simple library coming with only three functions and one variable.
 It is used to create Instances in a less verbose way.
 To put it simply, making an Instance on Roblox and setting its properties is ugly.
 Objecat makes it less ugly.

 Objecat uses standard naming conventions when it comes to properties and methods.
 Property names and method names are in `camelCase`.
 This currently does not apply to *after* it is created, only on creation, this may be changed in a future release.